Information for academies funded on estimated pupil numbers

 Revenue funding data collection (RFDC)

-Education and Skills Funding Agency (ESFA) collect the pupil number estimates through the annual RFDC process in October using an online form accessible from the ESFA portal.
+Education and Skills Funding Agency (ESFA) collect the pupil number estimates through the annual RFDC process in October using an online form on the ESFA portal.

 If an academy in scope for the RFDC does not submit their pupil estimates, ESFA will use the census data to calculate their funding - if they are a growing school that is still adding year groups - this can result in a funding shortfall.

 Pupil number adjustment (PNA)

 Some estimate-funded academies have funding agreements with a PNA threshold, where no adjustment will occur if actual pupil numbers vary by more or less than a specified percentage.
 If an academy’s estimate of pupil numbers is outside the threshold, or no threshold applies, we adjust funding through the PNA process.
 This results in either an increase or decrease in funding.

 We use an academy’s estimated pupil numbers and the funding they receive to produce a per-pupil funding rate for the academic year.
 We multiply the difference in actual pupil numbers, taking account of any threshold, by the per-pupil rate, to determine the required adjustment.
 As in previous years, we calculate separate rates and adjustments for the pre-16 school budget share and 16 to 19 funding.
-For the 2017 to 2018 academic year it is no longer necessary to calculate an adjustment for education services grant (ESG).
+It is also no longer necessary to calculate an adjustment for education services grant (ESG).